MaximalBrot-Inc/LiarsCards/README.md

 #### Walnusskeim

-- Making the 3D-Models.
+- Making the 3D-Models and the website.
 Or at least he tries to.
 He kinda sucks.